bright/new-www/content/blog/sharing-websocket-connections-between-browser-tabs-and-windows.md

 ### Create a shared worker

 Start by creating a shared worker using the Shared Worker API.
 This worker will act as the central entity responsible for managing the WebSocket connection.
-Add a message handler to receive data from the worker.
+Add a message handler to receive data from the worker and do whatever you please with it.

 ```typescript
 // No bundler